scottgriv/BASIC-calculator/README.md

 - This program serves as a simple example of a calculator and may not handle more complex scenarios or operations.
 - The specific commands and syntax used in the BASIC code may vary based on the version of BASIC you're using.

+## License

+This project is released under the terms of the **Unlicense**, which allows you to use, modify, and distribute the code as you see fit.
+The Unlicense removes traditional copyright restrictions, giving you the freedom to use the code in any way you choose.

+For more details, see the [LICENSE](LICENSE) file in this repository.

 ## Credits

 **Author:** Scott Grivner <br>
 **Email:** scott.grivner@gmail.com <br>
 **Website:** [scottgrivner.dev](https://www.scottgriv.dev) <br>
 **Reference:** [Main Branch](https://github.com/scottgriv/vue-binary_converter) <br>

-## License

-This project is released under the terms of the [Unlicense](LICENSE), which allows you to use, modify, and distribute the code as you see fit.
-The Unlicense removes traditional copyright restrictions, giving you the freedom to use the code in any way you choose.

-For more details, see the [Unlicense](LICENSE) file in this repository.